CULLODEN ACADEMY DRESS CODE AND WHY IT APPLIES TO ALL…

 Wearing school dress code/uniform:

-- Improves school security by making it easier to identify intruders
+• It improves school security by making it easier to identify intruders.

-- Is far cheaper and better value than clothing pupils may press parents to buy for school
+• It is better value than clothing pupils may press parents to buy for school.

-- Encourages better conduct and improves the atmosphere for learning
+• It encourages better conduct and improves the atmosphere for learning.

-- Could help to reduce truancy by identifying pupils when not in school
+• It could help to reduce truancy by identifying pupils when not in school.

 The following are definitely not for school dress – jogging bottoms, shell suits, training shoes – these are for PE activities not for coming to school in – nor is designer sports wear and logos.
 Sports tops such as Football, Rugby, American Football tops are not allowed as school dress.